billmania/roboquest_ui/public/config/README_servo.md

 ## Control

 Individual servos are referenced by their channel number.
-They can be commanded with either a specific angle to achieve or an angle increment.
+They can be commanded with a specific angle to achieve, an increment to apply to the current angle, or a rotational speed to achieve.

 ### Angle